BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Verifying_Your_Lightning_Setup.md

 ```
 There is also a general configuration file (default: `~/.lightning/config`).
 If you want to run several different sorts of nodes simultaneously, you must leave the testnet (or regtest) flag out of this configuration file.
 You should then choose whether you're using the mainnet, the testnet, or your regtest every time you run `lightningd` or `lightning-cli`.

+Your setup may not actually have any config files: c-lightning will run with a good default setup without them.

 ## Summary: Verifying your Lightning setup

 Before you start playing with lightning, you should make sure that your aliases are set up, your  `lightningd` is running, and your node is synced.
-You may also want to set up some access to alternative lightning setups, if you're an advanced user.
+You may also want to set up some access to alternative lightning setups, on other networks.

 ## What's Next?